How to Build an eLearning Platform like Coursera (or Udemy)?

 It is popular among big companies to train their employees, and eLearning platforms are one of the possible solutions for this purpose.
 Both Coursera and Udemy provide a directory for Business.

 Among Coursera for Business customers, there are L’Oréal, AXA, Pfizer, Phillips, and Boston Consulting Group.
 The payments start at $400 per user per year for a minimum of 5 users.
-In 2017, more than 500 companies signed up for Coursera for Business.
+By 2021, more than 3,100 companies signed up for Coursera for Business.

 5. Donations